 Research: I am interested in exploring the cognitive underpinnings that allow people to understand and make fast, robust inferences about diverse, unknown physical phenomena.
 To facilitate these capabilities, I research how latent physical properties can be inferred from observed data and how humans use this information to improve predictive models of the world.
 Through this, I aim to shed light on the cognitive processes enabling robust inferential performance and inform the design of artificial intelligence systems that are better equipped to cope with the dynamic, uncertain nature of the physical world and more attuned to its nuanced complexities.

-This summer, I will be conducting research at the Computation, Cognition, and Development Lab at Harvard University.
+This summer, I will be joining the Computation, Cognition, and Development Lab at Harvard University as a Research Fellow.

 GitHub / Email / CV / Academic CV